Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I paused to think about it for a moment.
 I couldn’t see the Chancellor’s stats.
 However, Lady Kaguya had once mentioned that the same Electi do not appear concurrently.
 Which meant that he couldn’t be any of those that already existed.

 Crit, Atk, Def, MgDef, Spd, Lck, - The only stat that seemed to be missing was Mag!

 “Magic!
 Of course, he IS the most talented magic user in the country!”

 “Well, you know what to do then!”
 Lau prepped his mana for another assault.

-The Chancellor had finished casting a spell at that moment, sending bowling ball sized orbs of hardened earth at us.
-I invoked my skill giving me the sight to cut the magic down.
-I gasped and grit my teeth as a momentary feeling of darkness also clawed from inside me.
-Looks like I wasn’t safe from ending up like Saki.
+The Chancellor finished casting a spell at that moment, sending bowling ball sized orbs of hardened earth at us.
+I called forth my skill to see where the mana was weakest.
+But then, I gasped and grit my teeth as a momentary feeling of darkness clawed from inside me.
+It looked like I wasn’t safe from ending up like Saki.

-This time, a wave of water gushed from the ground crashing into us.
-Due to the water’s lack of a definite shape, Lau couldn’t parry that, so he was swept backwards.
+This time, a wave of water gushed from the ground, crashing into us.
+Due to the water’s lack of a defined shape, Lau couldn’t parry that, so he was swept backwards.
 I slashed at the wall of water in front of me with a mana-clad knife.
 In my case, the water parted, allowing for me to dash right up to the Chancellor for another blow.
-My knife slice through the miasma shielding his body and drew blood into the air.
+My knife sliced through the miasma shielding his body and drew blood into the air.

 Stammering back slightly, the Chancellor simply smiled at my successful attack.